snoopysalive/chord-sheets/README.md

 This script is in beta status.
 It was written under Mac OS X using Ruby 2.1.2 and I haven't tested it on neither Linux nor Windows.

 It's just a quick-and-dirty solution for my primary goals.
 There's poor OO and no error handling.
-Of course, I'll try to improve these downcomings.
+Of course, I'll try to improve these lacks.

 ## Prerequiries

-You have to have installed the following gems:
+Install the following gems:

     $ gem install pdfkit
     $ gem install wkhtmltopdf-binary